Top 5 Best Cartoon Network Shows Ever

 Created by Danny Antonucci for Cartoon Network, ‘Ed, Edd n Eddy’ is a Canadian American animated comedy series that marks the sixth installment in the Cartoon Cartoons lineup.
 Set in the suburban town of Peach Creek, the show follows the misadventures of three boys – Ed, Edd (also known as ‘Double D’ to avoid confusion with Ed), and Eddy, collectively known as ‘the Eds.’

 Under the unofficial leadership of Eddy, the trio perpetually devises schemes to earn money from their peers, all in pursuit of their favorite candy: jawbreakers.
-Who doesn’t remember the all-mighty jawbreaker?
-Ah, the all-mighty jawbreaker – a shiny sphere of sugar that holds a special place in the hearts of many.
+The all-mighty jawbreaker is a shiny sphere of sugar that holds a special place in the hearts of many.
 Capable of breaking your jaw if you dared to attempt devouring it all at once.
 The series wrapped up its escapades with the final film, ‘Ed, Edd n Eddy’s Big Picture Show,’ marking the end of an era filled with laughter and jawbreaker-fueled schemes.

 Dexter’s Laboratory

-Genndy Tartakovsky’s creation, also known for Star Wars: Clone Wars, Dexter, unfolds the tale of a genius boy inventor with a clandestine laboratory concealed in his room.
+Genndy Tartakovsky’s creation, Dexter’s Laboratory, unfolds the tale of a genius boy inventor with a clandestine laboratory concealed in his room.
 Engaged in a perpetual struggle with his mischievous older sister, Dee Dee, Dexter constantly finds his experiments inadvertently thwarted.
 The rivalry extends beyond his family, as Dexter faces Mandark, a fellow boy-genius who serves as his neighbor and classmate.

 Adventure Time